urosevic/stock-quote/readme.txt

 * Plugin uses native WordPress function to get and cache data from AlphaVantage.co API for predefined duration of time

 For feature requests or help [send feedback](https://urosevic.net/wordpress/plugins/stock-quote/ "Official plugin page") or use support forum on WordPress.

+== How It Works? ==

+1. When front-end is loaded in browser, plugin will render quote placeholder in place where you have inserted shortcode.
+1. Right after page is loaded, AJAX call will request quote content and inject it inside quote placeholder.
+That quote is retrieved as a cached value in database.
+1. Couple seconds latter, second AJAX request will initiate background quote update from WordPress.
+1. If `Cache Timeout` period has expired, plugin will pick first symbol from `All Stock Symbols` field.
+Each time it will pick next symbol.
+1. Without disturbing page rendering and speed to get quote from database, plugin in background retrieve data from AlphaVantage.co for picked symbol.
+1. If quote is successfully retrieved, plugin will save value for that symbol in database.
+1. New fetched quote for symbol will be displayed on front-end only after page reload but not right after updated quote get fetched from AlphaVantage.co!

 == How To Use ==